hongping1224/lasintensitymap/README.md

 # lasintensitymap
 Small Tool to calculate Mean Intensity Map from .las file

-Each .las file in dir will generate
+Each .las file in dir will generate a Mean Intensity Map

 Example
 ---